Marge Schott: Other criticisms and controversies

-Being Major League Baseball's oldest franchise, the Reds traditionally play the first game of the season at home.
+Being the birthplace of Major League Baseball, the Reds traditionally play the first game of the season at home.
 On April 1, 1996, they played the Montreal Expos.
 The weather was cold and blustery and it had snowed earlier in the day.
 Shortly after the game started, home plate umpire John McSherry called a time out and motioned towards the Reds dugout, it was later presumed, for medical attention.
 After taking just a few steps, McSherry collapsed and fell to the artificial turf face first.
 Attempts to resuscitate McSherry failed and he was pronounced dead on arrival at University Hospital about an hour later.
 The other umpires decided to postpone the game until the next day.
 Video showed Schott visibly upset that the game was to be postponed; reportedly she groused, "Snow this morning and now this.
 I don't believe it.
 I feel cheated.
 This isn't supposed to happen to us, not in Cincinnati.
 This is our history, our tradition, our team.
 Nobody feels worse than me."
 Schott later insisted that she was standing up for the fans, though critics saw her comments as highly insensitive and grossly inappropriate.
 During the team's next homestand, Schott attempted to smooth over her feud with the umpires by apologizing to the crew—despite none of them having been in attendance at the game in question—only to have them refuse the gesture.

 At an unknown time on an airplane, Schott was allegedly approached by a woman who introduced herself as Edd Roush's granddaughter.
 Schott then replied, "That's nice hon, what business is he in?"
 Roush is a Hall of Fame center fielder who had many of his greatest years with the Reds.
 The New York Times later dubbed her "Baseball's Big Red Headache", and Sports Illustrated would dub her as a "Red Menace".

 Sanctions and forced retirement

 Due to Schott's racist comments, a four-man committee was convened to investigate Schott.
 On February 3, 1993, she was fined $250,000 and banned from day-to-day operations of the Reds for the 1993 season.
 Jim Bowden took over as managing partner.
 Schott returned to work on November 1.

 Schott's comments about Hitler led MLB to ban Schott from day-to-day operations through 1998.
 On April 20, 1999, Schott agreed to sell her controlling interest in the Reds for $67 million to a group led by Cincinnati businessman Carl Lindner.
-At the time she was facing a third suspension, failing health, and an expiring ownership agreement with her limited partners, who planned to oust her.
+At the time she was facing a third suspension and failing health.
+Additionally, the limited partners were planning to vote her out at the end of the ownership agreement.
 The deal was approved on September 15; Schott remained as a minority partner.